New: ScrapingBee CLI – powerful web scraping, from your command line Try it now

 job_cards = soup.select('.EimVGf')

 Now the soup variable only stores information from these specific div elements.
-By inspecting them, we can separate and extract job details and assign them to a desired variable.
+By inspecting them, you can separate and extract job details and assign them to a desired variable.
 Let's build a for loop which scans all ements with the .EimVGf class.
 Every job card is appended into the list of jobs, while each card is defined as a Python dictionary that stores key-value pairs.

 jobs = []